fec3-mars/fec-shopping/README.md

 Paul Koh: Ratings and Reviews

 Description:
-Our application requests data from existing API hosted on herouku.
+Our application requests data from existing API hosted on Heroku.
 Express acts as the middleware between the application and the API, providing authorization through Github token.
-It dynamically renders data according to user interaction - certain features are solely based on user inputs, such as, submitting a new question/answer, writing a new product review, or customizing an outfit list.
+It dynamically renders data according to user interaction, while certain features are solely based on user inputs, such as, submitting a new question/answer, writing a new product review, or customizing an outfit list.

 **Product Overview:**